vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 This was also the first day since the day of the operation that I left my home, although it was only for laundry.

+### Resumption of jogging on 2023-09-04

+On Monday 2023-09-04, I went for jogging for the first time since the wisdom tooth removal, and after 14 days of not jogging (my last jogging trip was on 2023-08-20, three days before the operation).
+I was able to jog the usual basic length but did not jog extra.
+It might take me a few days to get back to my full energy level where I jog a little extra.

+This resumption of jogging is two days behind schedule (my original plan was to resume alternate-day jogging on 2023-09-02 and regular jogging on 2023-09-04).
+Since tomorrow is meeting-packed at work, I might end up resuming daily jogging starting 2023-09-06, also two days behind schedule.

 ## Dental self-care

 ### First rinse and brushing on 2023-08-24 around 3:30 PM